Skip to Main Content

 Our Belgrade team delivers night-vision filming across Serbia, capturing wildlife, security and dramatic low-light sequences with image-intensified and infrared-assisted camera systems.

 Here is the short of it.
-Our operators plan each shoot around the ready ambient light, manage the distinctive traits of intensified imagery, and combine night-vision passes with conventional coverage so edit has flexibility.
-For controlled work we can build night environments on stage at PFI Studios near Simanovci; on location we deploy compact, mobile units.
+Our operators plan each shoot around the ready ambient light, manage the distinctive traits of intensified visuals, and combine night-vision passes with conventional coverage so edit has flexibility.
+For controlled work we can build night environments on stage at PFI Studios near Simanovci.
+On location we deploy compact, mobile units.
 We set up with wildlife and naturalist teams for nocturnal subjects and with stunt and special-effects teams for dramatic night sequences.
-Night-vision systems come through our Belgrade base, with expert kit supplemented from the wider region for demanding shoots.
+Night-vision systems come through our Belgrade base, with pro kit supplemented from the wider region for demanding shoots.

 Here is what that looks like on the ground.
-National parks such as Djerdap and Tara apply conservation rules covering access and disturbance, specific for nocturnal wildlife work, and we secure the necessary permissions in advance.
-ATA carnets cover temporary import of expert night-vision and intensified camera kits a production brings.
+National parks such as Djerdap and Tara apply conservation rules covering access and disturbance, specific for nocturnal wildlife work, and we secure the needed permissions in advance.
+ATA carnets cover short-term import of pro night-vision and intensified camera kits a production brings.
 English is widely spoken across the local crew base.
-The cash rebate through the Film in Serbia programme of the Serbia Film Commission keeps a expert night unit cost-good.
+The cash rebates through the Film in Serbia programme of the Serbia Film Commission keeps a pro night unit cost-good.

 FAQ